Montreal Canadiens’ 2012 Draft Class Revisited

 Only a dozen selections came between Montreal’s 51st and 64th picks, yet they missed another hidden gem.
 Nine players later, the New Jersey Devils selected Damon Severson, another Canadian defender from the WHL.
 He had a bit more size, and his offensive edge took longer to develop, but he outshined Thrower in the final two seasons.

 What could have been a slam dunk, Severson instead suited up for the Devils for the next nine seasons, two of which he served as an alternate captain.
-He was one of the better-producing defenders on the team, leading all blueliners in points in three of the last five seasons.
+He was one of the better-producing defenders on the team, leading all blueliners in points in three of his final five seasons in New Jersey.

 3rd Round, 64th Overall